 You’ve probably heard of the thyroid gland, but do you know what it does?
 You might not give it a second thought unless something goes wrong.
 Thyroid trouble can cause a range of seemingly unrelated problems, including drastic changes to your weight, energy, digestion, or mood.
 Learn to recognize signs of thyroid disorder, so you can get treatment if needed.

 The thyroid is a small but powerful butterfly-shaped gland located at the front of your neck.
 It controls many of your body’s most important functions.
-The thyroid gland makes that affect your breathing, heart rate, digestion, and body temperature.
+The thyroid gland makes Substances made by the body to affect how the body grows and functions. that affect your breathing, heart rate, digestion, and body temperature.
 These systems speed up as thyroid hormone levels rise.
 But problems occur if the thyroid makes too much hormone or not enough.